Mike Hostilo Law Firm

 There are exceptions to this level of liability.
 In the state of Georgia, for instance, the law protects premise owners from liability when the invitee is on the property for “recreational” purposes.
 This applies even if an injury occurs because of the property owner’s negligence.

-Because the laws governing premises liability are very intricate, it’s important to have an experienced liability lawyer on your side.
+Because the laws governing premises liability are very intricate, it’s important to have an Contact property liability lawyer

 Ask A Premises Liability Lawyer: Most Common Premises Liability Injury Are Slips and Falls

-Slips and falls are the most common liability claims made against property owners.
+Slips and falls accidents are the most common liability claims made against property owners.

 The National Floor Safety Institute further estimates that “slip and fall” cases account for over one million emergency room visits per year, or approximately 12%.
 Among adults over 65, slips and falls are the second highest cause of injury-related deaths, according to research cited by the National Library of Medicine of the National Institutes of Health.